The Name Chapter: Temptation: Music and lyrics

 The Name Chapter: Temptation has five tracks and includes a guest appearance by American rapper Coi Leray on the third, "Happy Fools".
 The EP was characterized as Tomorrow X Together's return to their "tried-and-true", "whimsical" themes and intricate storytelling, although this time from a more mature lens and inspired by the story of Peter Pan.
 Sonically, it was described by some media outlets as one of the group's more experimental projects thus far.
 The all-English opening track "Devil by the Window" features bass-heavy rhythms.
 Lead single "Sugar Rush Ride" follows, a "saccharine dance pop" song with "funky guitar riffs" and whistles.
 The next track, "Happy Fools", draws from bossa nova and R&B; all five members of the group contributed to the lyrics.
 "Tinnitus (Wanna Be a Rock)" is Tomorrow X Together's foray into Afrobeats, while the closing track "Farewell, Neverland" is a ballad with Latin influences.

 Commercial performance

 Big Hit Music reported on January 10, 2023 that The Name Chapter: Temptation had sold over 1.56 million copies in pre-orders.
 According to the label, by January 25, pre-orders surpassed 2.16 million copies, a new career high for Tomorrow X Together.

-The EP debuted at number one on the US Billboard 200 with 161,500 album-equivalent units, earning Tomorrow X Together their first number one in the country.
+The EP debuted at number one on the US Billboard 200 with 161,500 album-equivalent units, earning the band their first number one in the country.

+Live performances

+In support of the EP, the band embarked on their second concert tour, Act: Sweet Mirage, which began in March 2023.

+Accolades

+Paste ranked the EP number four in their list of The 20 Best K-pop Albums of 2023, highlighting the record's experimental styles and the group's evolution.